david-knott/moderncompilerinjava/CURRENT.md

 I would still expect the code to compile and work.
 So I think we need to further examine the assembly and use GDB to trace the code execution.

+I also need to implement the command argument functionality as I keep having to comment out stuff.

 ## 20th August 2020 ##
 Some minor refactoring.
 The emitted assembly is not correct.
 I need to compare the working branch pre register allocation assembly with this one